diofant/diofant/docs/release/notes-0.15.rst

 * :sympyissue:`25603`: Simplifying And boolean operation removes a condition
 * :sympyissue:`25612`: Lack of is_real attribute for Mul class
 * :sympyissue:`25624`: lcm(-1,1) and lcm(Poly(-1,x), Poly(1,x)) gives different output
+* :sympyissue:`25627`: solve does not take positive=True into account